 AI enabled machines can also act as potential lethal multiplier at the hand of terrorists.
 FBI in its report, had also hinted at the dangers of fully autonomous cars, such as those being developed by Google and a number of automotive manufacturers, being “more of a potential lethal weapon”, allowing criminals to pack cars full of explosives and send them to a target.

+LAWS are capable of automatically selecting and attacking their targets „without any human interference in the loop.
+They are also known as robotic weapons or killer robots.
 In Nov 2017, academics, non-governmental organisations and representatives of over 80 governments gathered at Palais des Nations for a decisive meeting on the future of lethal autonomous weapons (LAWS).
 Organised under the Convention on Certain Conventional Weapons (CCW), to formalize their efforts next year to deal with the challenges raised by weapons systems that would select and attack targets without meaningful human control.
 It comes as experts warn ‘time is running out’ for controls on the technology.

 Threat of fully autonomous weapons

 Artificial intelligence (AI) term was coined by John McCarthy, defined it as “the science and engineering of making intelligent machines”.
 The field was founded on the claim that a central property of humans, intelligence can be so precisely described that a machine can be made to simulate it.
 The general problem of simulating (or creating) intelligence has been broken down into a number of specific sub-problems.
 These consist of particular traits or capabilities that researchers would like an intelligent system to display.
 These include reasoning, knowledge, planning, learning, natural language processing (communication), perception and the ability to move and manipulate objects.